Canada's parliament passes motion saying China's treatment of Uighurs is genocide

 The Biden administration is trying to ensure that the genocide declaration is upheld, according to his pick to be ambassador to the United Nations, Linda Thomas-Greenfield.

-(Reporting by Steve Scherer; Additional reporting by Julie Gordon; Editing by Peter Cooney)
+(Reporting by Steve Scherer; Additional reporting by Julie Gordon,and Cate Cadell in Beijing; Editing by Peter Cooney and Gareth Jones)

 ((steve.scherer@thomsonreuters.com; +1-647-480-7889;))